-Finally, the Internal Auditing Department ensured constant assessment of its own efficacy and efficiency in line with the internal "quality assurance and improvement" plan drafted in accordance with the recommendations of international standards for professional practice.
-In this regard, a specifically authorised external firm is currently conducting the Quality Assessment Review required by those standards.
+Finally, the Internal Auditing Department ensured constant assessment of its own efficiency and efficiency in line with the internal "quality assurance and improvement" plan drafted in accordance with the recommendations of international standards for professional practice.

 Certification as required by art.
 154-bis of the Consolidated Law on Finance